flancian/garden/true names.md

 	- [[archive]] https://archive.org/details/TrueNames/mode/2up
 - a [[letter]].

-I started writing this letter approximately a year ago, then I never sent it (this is a [[pattern]] in my behavior)
+I started writing this letter approximately a year ago, then I never sent it (this is a [[pattern]]).
+Now we come to this point and I think again of sending you a letter explaining some things, I thought